 ● Restricted capabilities that are only available to Microsoft and its partners.

-Like with iOS and Android, permissions for accessing sensitive resources are controlled on a per-user, per-app, per-resource basis.
+Like with iOS and Android, Windows controls permissions for accessing sensitive resources on a per-user, per-app, per-resource basis.
 However, one should remember that there are cases when apps won’t have access to specific information, so apps should be ready to handle these situations accordingly.
 In other words, different users could set different privacy settings for the same app, and each user can give the same app different permissions on different devices.
-For example, there may be one set of permissions on their PC and a different set of permissions on their phone.
+For example, you may have one set of permissions on their PC and a different set of permissions on your phone.

 This has been the general information about mobile operating systems permissions mechanisms.

 You may notice that they are looking similar as those in ‘big’ operating systems.
 This is because smartphones are constantly evolving, and their operating systems evolve along with them.
 These days, we essentially carry small personal computers in our pockets.
-We also hope that as a developer, you understand all the importance of these security mechanisms, and we hope that as a user, you will take those 5-10 minutes and configure all of your apps so none of your personal information will be exposed to anyone.
+We also hope that as a developer, you understand all the importance of these security mechanisms.
+And we hope that as a user, you will take those 5-10 minutes and configure all of your apps.
+We believe that none of your personal information will be exposed to anyone after this.